-The Aldo Leopold Foundation seeks applicants who have recently completed their bachelor’s degree in an environmental education, environmental studies, or natural-resources related field.
+The Aldo Leopold Foundation seeks applicants who have recently completed their bachelor’s degree in an environmental studies, marketing and communications, environmental education, or natural-resources related field.
 Applicants should have excellent communication skills, demonstrated leadership capabilities, and a passion for learning about and executing educational programs for non-profit conservation organizations.
 Applicants should also be willing and able to lead programs while hiking more than a mile outdoors in all weather conditions amidst a thriving mosquito and tick population.
 All applicants must be eligible to work in the United States at the time they apply and have a valid driver’s license.
 Fellows must commit full-time to the entire 12-month program.

 Fellowship Term, Schedule, and Compensation:

 This is a limited-term, full-time, non-exempt position.
-The fellowship will begin on Monday, June 8, 2020, and run through May 29, 2021.
+The fellowship will begin on Tuesday June 8th, 2021 and run through May 22, 2022.
+Fellows will move into the Future Leaders Center on Monday June 7th, 2021.
 Education & Communication Fellows will have a Tuesday-Saturday schedule for most of the year, with a Monday-Friday schedule in January through April.
-Forty hours a week can be expected, primarily during normal business hours (9:00 am to 5:00 pm daily), although some flexibility in scheduling may be required.
-Fellows will be paid $9/hour and receive 10 days of paid leave.
+Forty hours a week can be expected, primarily during normal business hours (9:00 am to 5:00 pm daily), although some flexibility in scheduling may be required. will be paid $10/hour and receive 80 hours of vacation, 48 hours of sick leave, and 48 hours of floating holiday.
 Housing is provided on campus in the Future Leaders Center.

 Approximate Hiring Timeline: